-Colorado now has two Daiso locations — a joy for bargain hunters looking for a fun and unique shopping experience!
+Colorado now has three Daiso locations — a big deal (literally) for bargain hunters looking for a fun and unique shopping experience!
 What is Daiso?
 Daiso is a 50-year-old, family-owned company out of Japan, with more than 100,000 products available.
-(It’s Japan’s extremely popular version of a discount store.)
+(It’s Japan’s extremely popular discount store!)
 They operate more than 150 locations within the U.S. — now including Colorado!
-(They have more than 6,000 locations globally.)

 The discount store promises “to be a haven for shoppers seeking quality merchandise at affordable prices.”